OpenCLIM/citycat-dafni/README.md

 using geopandas.
 Cells within building polygons are removed from the domain and infiltration is allowed at cells within green areas polygons.

-## <a name="shetran">Input discharge from a SHETran simulation</a>
+## <a name="shetran">Input discharge boundary condition</a>
-If a discharge file is present, containing flows from SHETran at every time step, in the `shetran` dataslot, this is read and converted to the required format.
+If the `DISCHARGE` parameter is greater than zero, a CityCAT input file will be created which adds a boundary condition to the simulation, corresponding to the total amount of discharge.
 A file must be present in the `flow_polygons` dataslot, containing the areas within which discharge will enter the domain.
-The discharge is magnified in CityCAT by the number of cell boundaries that fall within the flow polygons so it is usually necessary to only encompass a single boundary.
+The discharge is magnified in CityCAT by the number of cell boundaries that fall within the flow polygons, so it is  necessary to only encompass a single boundary, or to divide the discharge value by the number of cell boundaries covered.

 ## <a name="interpolate">Interpolate depths to fill building gaps</a>
 The gaps in the domain created where buildings exist are filled using inverse distance weighting and a new GeoTIFF is created.